Update: Jury Awards $926,000 in Bard IVC Filter Lawsuit

 “It is essential that patients and their treating physicians be educated about this previously under recognized and potentially life-threatening complication of these devices.
 Armed with this knowledge, educated patients can be alert to the presence of pleuritic chest pain and other symptoms that should prompt immediate evaluation.

 Such early awareness and evaluation could certainly be life saving.
 In addition, the propensity for filter fragmentation may be directly related to the duration of implantation.
 Patients and their physicians should be educated about this fact so that they have the opportunity to consider having the filter removed,” the authors wrote in their report.

 IVC Filter Removal

-IVC filters can be removed if they were designed to be retrievable, according to the Mayo Clinic.
-Retrievable IVC filters typically include a hook on the end of the filter which can be grabbed and remove from the body.
+Vena cava filters can be removed if they were designed to be retrievable, according to the Mayo Clinic.
+IVC filters typically include a hook on the end of the filter which can be grabbed and removed from the body.

 Permanent IVC filters, on the other hand, cannot be taken out without significantly more invasive (and dangerous) medical procedures.
 Removal of filters that were designed to be permanent also increases the risk of complications, such as device fracturing.

-November 14, 2019 – The first large-scale, multi-specialty research trial to evaluate the safety of inferior vena cava (IVC) filter use in the U.S. is set to begin in spring 2015 with participation from 7 filter manufacturers.
-The study will address concerns that retrievable IVC filters can migrate or break apart after being implanted, leading to significant health risks for patients.
+The first large-scale, multi-specialty research trial to evaluate the safety of inferior vena cava filter use in the U.S. began in spring 2015 with participation from 7 filter manufacturers.
+The study addressed concerns that retrievable IVC filters can migrate or break apart after being implanted, leading to significant health risks for patients.

 "The PRESERVE study will benefit patients by helping determine how well filters prevent pulmonary embolism and when retrievable filters should be removed," said Peter Lawrence, M.D., foundation vice president.

-Manufacturers and devices that will be included in the study are:
+Manufacturers and devices included in the study are: